lsst-dm/dmtn-015/index.rst

 This is not true when input images have different PSFs, as in direct coaddition.
 Building a direct coadd with median or any amount of sigma-clipping will typically result in the cores of brighter stars being clipped in the the best seeing images, resulting in a flux-dependent (i.e. ill-defined) PSF.
 Even extremely soft (e.g. 10-sigma) clipping is unsafe; the usual Gaussian logic concerning the number of expected outliers is simply invalid when the inputs are not drawn from the same distribution.

 The presence of correlated noise means that even PSF-matched coadds cannot be built naively with nonlinear statistics.
-In PSF-matched coadds, all pixels at the same point are drawn from distributions that have the same mean, but they are these are not identical distributions.
+In PSF-matched coadds, all pixels at the same point are drawn from distributions that have the same mean, but they are not identical distributions.
 As a result, nonlinear statistics do not produce an ill-defined PSF when the inputs are PSF-matched, but their outlier rejection properties do not operate as one would naively expect, making it hard to predict how well any statistic will actually perform at eliminating artifacts (or not eliminating valid data).
 Nonlinear statistics also make it impossible to correctly propagate uncertainty to coadds, as long as they are used to compute each coadd pixel independently.

 Optimal Coaddition Algorithms